 The Dogmatics

-When punk started exploding in Boston in the late 1970s, all the major labels had their main offices in New York City but kept their ears closely tuned to what was happening in the city.
-And by the time 1981 arrived, The Dogmatics were one of the most label-worthy acts because they were playing “garage punk” before that genre had a name, their sound was specific to the area and their material showcased their intense power, passion and pride.
+When punk started exploding in the late ‘70s, all the major labels had their main offices in New York City, but their A&R teams kept their ears very closely tuned to what was happening some 200 miles to the northeast in Boston.
+And by the time 1981 arrived, The Dogmatics were one of the most label-worthy acts because they were playing “garage punk” before that genre even had a name, their sound was specific to the Boston area, and all their original material showcased their power, passion and pride.

-Guitar-playing twins Pete and Paul O’Halloran and bassist Jerry Lehane spent eight years at school, starting with the first grade at St. Matthews Catholic School in Dorchester.
-Lehane formed a band called The Savage Beasties in his mid-teens but one of the members moved to Thayer Street in Boston’s South End.
-Soon afterwards, the twins moved to a loft on the same street and joined Lehane and drummer Dan Shannon to form what became The Dogmatics (originally called The Guttersnipes).
+Guitar-playing twins Pete and Paul O’Halloran and bassist Jerry Lehane spent eight years together at school, starting with first grade at St. Matthews Catholic School in Dorchester.
+Lehane formed a band called The Savage Beasties in his mid-teens, but one of the members moved to Thayer Street in Boston’s South End.
+Soon after that, the twins moved to a loft on the same street and joined Lehane and drummer Dan Shannon to form what became The Dogmatics (originally called The Guttersnipes).

-The band played their first show at Cantones in 1981, doing an opening slot on a Tuesday night for which they weren’t paid.
-In 1982, Shannon left the band to go to college, replaced by 18-year-old Squantum resident Tommy Long.
-“The Dogs,” as they were known recorded their first (and only) single, “Gimme the Shakes” (b/w their cover of the Eddie Cochran classic “20 Flight Rock”) in 1984, self-releasing it on Cat Records.
+The band played their first show at Cantones in Boston in 1981, doing an opening slot on a Tuesday night for which they weren’t paid.
+In 1982, Shannon left the band to go to college, replaced by 18-year-old Tommy Long, who grew up in Quincy’s Squantum neighborhood.
+“The Dogs,” as they were commonly known, recorded their first single, “Gimme the Shakes” (b/w their cover of the Eddie Cochran classic “20 Flight Rock”) in 1984, self-releasing it what they called Cat Records.
 The tune was put into heavy rotation on local college stations including Harvard’s WHRB, MIT’s WMBR and Emerson’s WERS.

-In 1985, they band signed with Homestead Records and the label released their debut disc, Thayer Street, which remains one of Homestead’s best-selling LPs to this day.
-It had an immediate impact, making the cover of The College Music Journal, and that success allowed them to land opening spots with The Replacements, Los Lobos, The Bangles, The Del FuegosScruffy the Cat, Dinosaur Jr., Hoodoo Gurus, Long Ryders, Forgotten Rebels, Young Fresh Fellows, Dash Riprock, Lyres and The Neats.
+In 1985, The Dogmatics signed with Homestead Records, which released their debut disc, Thayer Street; it remains one of the label’s best-selling LPs to this day.
+The album had an immediate impact, making the cover of The College Music Journal, and that success allowed them to land opening spots with popular regional and national acts including The Replacements, Los Lobos, The Bangles, The Del FuegosScruffy the Cat, Dinosaur Jr., Hoodoo Gurus, Long Ryders, Forgotten Rebels, Young Fresh Fellows, Dash Riprock, Lyres and The Neats.

-Their second LP, Everybody Does It, was recorded in the summer of 1985 but didn’t see the light of day – after administrative delay after delay – until June 1986.
-The album’s two singles, “Teenager On Drugs” and “Teenage Girls,” also appeared on Steve “Mr. Beautiful” Barry’s Rock Turns To Stone compilation in 1988.
-Also in 1986, keyboardist John Goetchius joined the band for a year but left to join The Cherry Popping Daddies (and eventually The Mighty Mighty Bosstones).
+They recorded their second LP, Everybody Does It, in the summer of 1985 but it didn’t see the light of day – after administrative delay after delay – until June 1986.
+The album’s two singles, “Teenager on Drugs” and “Teenage Girls,” also appeared on Steve “Mr. Beautiful” Barry’s Rock Turns to Stone compilation in 1988.
+Also in 1986, keyboardist John Goetchius joined the band, leaving after just a year to join The Cherry Popping Daddies (and later The Mighty Mighty Bosstones).

-On November 16, 2017, the band played a set that included “Another Saturday Night,” “Pussy Whipped,” “Thayer Street,” “Drinking By The Pool,” “Good Looking Girls” and “Sister Serena” at the re-release party for Live At The Rat Volume II, held 41 years after the original album came out.
+In November 2017, the band did a set that included “Another Saturday Night,” “Pussy Whipped,” “Thayer Street,” “Drinking By The Pool,” “Good Looking Girls” and “Sister Serena” at the re-release party for Live At The Rat Volume II, held 41 years after the original album came out.
 They contributed their song “Saturday Night Again” to the LP after recording it live in the Rat suite at the Hotel Commonwealth in Kenmore Square (located on the former venue’s exact spot).
-The band’s Chuck-Berry-meets-New York Dolls, Nick Lowe-meets-Eddie Cochran and Stiff Little Fingers-meet-The Clash sound is still intact and as vibrant and vital as ever.
-“Our sound hasn’t really changed,” drummer Long says, “but the musicianship has gotten better and the songs are effortless to play.”
+The band’s Chuck Berry-meets-New York Dolls, Nick Lowe-meets-Eddie Cochran and Stiff Little Fingers-meet-The Clash sound was still intact and vital as ever.
+“Our sound hasn’t really changed,” drummer Long said at the time, “but the musicianship has gotten better, and the songs are effortless to play.”

 • The Paul O’Halloran-penned song “It Sure Don’t Feel Like XMas Time” was included on the Midnite XMas Mess1984 compilation.